Paper Published in Ecology and Evolution

 Journal: Renewable and Sustainable Energy Reviews

-The following paper about the China’s photovoltaic energy has been recently accepted for publication by Renewable and Sustainable Energy Reviews.
+The following paper about the spatiotemporal and weather effects on the reproductive success of piping plovers has been recently accepted for publication by Ecology and Evolution.

 More details will come soon once the paper is published.